The Rental Exchange - Get recognised for paying your rent on time

 Homeowners with a mortgage have an advantage as their mortgage payment history can count towards their credit history and we strongly believe that your rent payment history should be used in the same way to help you access more affordable credit.
 There is a legitimate interest in the sharing of data into Rental Exchange for these purposes, which forms our legal ground for the sharing of this data into the Rental Exchange.
 Landlords who share data into Rental Exchange will have a legitimate interest in being able to make use of this data to support better informed tenancy decisions.

 We have teamed up with Experian to take part in The Rental Exchange.
 The Rental Exchange is a way to strengthen your credit report without you needing to take on new credit.
 The scheme enables us to share details about the rent you pay with Experian on a monthly basis.
 This is then included in your credit report, meaning you will then be recognised for paying your rent on time.

 What do I need to do?

 You don’t need to do anything.
-We will transfer your tenancy information to Experian, including your track record for paying your rent and service charges to us, unless you tell us not to.
-This could make it easier for you to apply for credit or bank account in the future.
+We will share your tenancy information with Experian, including your track record for paying your rent, unless you tell us not to (within 28 days of receiving this notice).
 We understand that in some circumstances there may be rent arrears.
 Where this is the case we will work with you to address it.
 Paying your rent on time could help you to access cheaper products and services in the future.

-In summary, sharing your tenancy record through The Rental Exchange scheme not only allows us to work with you more closely to manage your existing tenancy agreement, but will also enable Experian to assist other landlords and organisations to:
+Not only will we be able to work with you more closely to manage your existing tenancy agreement, your track record as a tenant will enable Experian to use the information supplied to them to assist other landlords and organisations to:

-If you’d like further information you can visit www.experian.co.uk/rental-exchange.
-If you would like advice on how to improve your credit history you can access independent and impartial advice from moneyadviceservice.org.uk/en/campaigns/why-your-credit-rating-matters.
+If you would like advice on how to improve your credit history you can access independent and impartial advice from www.moneyadviceservice.org.uk (you can get a copy of your Statutory Credit Report by visiting www.experian.co.uk/consumer/statutory-report).